Ex-Raider Henry Ruggs pleads guilty to driving drunk at 156 mph, causing fatal crash

 "Henry entered his plea today in hopes that it will further the process of healing the wounds caused by the accident," his attorneys, David Chesnoff and Richard Schonfeld, said in written comments.
 They promised a "more complete" statement following sentencing.

 The Raiders dropped Ruggs while he was still hospitalized following the predawn Nov.
-2, 2021, crash that killed 23-year-old Tina Tintor.
+2, 2021, crash that killed 23-year-old Tina Tintor and her pet dog, Max.

-Tintor's mother, brother, uncle and several other family members were in the courtroom Wednesday but departed with their attorneys, Paul Albright and Farhan Naqvi, without comment.
+Tintor's mother, brother, uncle and several other family members were in the courtroom Wednesday with their attorneys, Paul Albright and Farhan Naqvi.

+In a statement issued after the hearing, the family thanked the district attorney's office for its work and said they look forward to putting the case behind them.

+“Today, like every day, we remember Tina and Max, and how they were taken from us that fateful night," the statement said.
+“No sentence will ever bring Tina and Max back, but we hope that everyone learns from this preventable incident so that no other families suffer like we do.”

 Tintor, 23, was a Serbian immigrant who graduated from a Las Vegas high school, worked at a Target store, wanted to become a computer programmer and was close to obtaining her U.S. citizenship, friends and family members said following her death.